Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `pending_operations_replication_topic`

 Topic name used for replication.
-This instance will replicate the operations requests served by the JSON-RPC APIs.
+This instance replicates the operation requests served by the JSON-RPC APIs.

 #### `pending_operations_replication_partitions`

 Number of partitions used to load balance messages.
-If the values do not match, then for safety reasons the Manager is shut down.
+If the values do not match, then for safety reasons, the Manager is shut down.

 !!! important